 KAMPALA – UGANDA: Makerere University Tourism Students went on demonstration due to delayed salaries of their lecturers.
 The students reported that they have not been studying for 3 weeks due to delayed salaries.

-The students started the strike this morning of Friday (11th April 2014) by marching to Makerere University main Building and demanding to speak to Mr. Sentamu Ddumba, the vice chancellor about their issue.
-However they were delayed by over 2hours as the vice chancellor was reportedly unavailable.
-The Vice Chancellor Mr. Ddumba Sentamu addressed them and promised to solve this problem as soon as possible.
-“Lectures will resume on Monday 14th April 2014”, says Mr. Sentamu Ddumba.
+The students started the strike this morning of Friday (11th April 2014) by marching to Makerere University main Building and demanding to speak to Mr. Sentamu Ddumba, the vice-chancellor about their issue.
+However, they were delayed by over 2hours as the vice-chancellor was reportedly unavailable.
+The Vice-Chancellor Mr. Ddumba Sentamu addressed them and promised to solve this problem as soon as possible.
+“Lectures will resume on Monday 14th April 2014″, says Mr. Sentamu Ddumba.

-The demonstration arises out of a failure to pay lecturers at the faculty of Tourism for over two months ago.
+The demonstration arises out of a failure to pay lecturers at the faculty of Tourism over two months ago.
 The lecturers in turn withdrew their services and stopped teaching until they have been paid a substantial percentage of their salary.
-Tourism Students revealed that they were fed up of not being taught for a period of time and yet they had paid their tuition fees.
+Tourism Students revealed that they were fed up with not being taught for a period of time and yet they had paid their tuition fees.

 According to Peter Nakibinge, Director from Experience Uganda safaris, this is the faculty that produces people running Uganda tourism sector, that is one of the country’s major foreign exchange earner!
-Therefore, they should be allocated enough fund for sustainable tourism development, and for the development of our country!
+Therefore, they should be allocated enough funds for sustainable tourism development, and for the development of our country!